ForwardFeed/periodic-table-data/README.md

 there's:
 - raw.json, a raw version that serves as intermediary between the scrapping and refining
 - refined.json, a version refined, wich gives numbers that then can be used without having to parse it.
+- units.json, giving what are the units used.

 ## How to use it?